Volvo Cars profit slumps in 2012, Europe to remain tough

-STOCKHOLM Chinese-owned carmaker Volvo VOLVO.UL saw operating profit plummet in 2012 and said on Friday it expected its largest market, Europe, to remain tough this year.
+STOCKHOLM May 3 Chinese-owned carmaker Volvo saw operating profit plummet in 2012 and said on Friday it expected its largest market, Europe, to remain tough this year.

 Operating profit was 18 million Swedish crowns ($2.76 million) in 2012, down from a profit of 2.0 billion in the previous year.